theodorosploumis/gitpod-drupal-workspace/README.md

 [![Open in Gitpod](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/theodorosploumis/gitpod-drupal-workspace)

 # Gitpod Drupal workspace
-An opinionated Docker image you can use with [Gitpod.io](https://www.gitpod.io/).
+An opinionated Docker image you can use with [Gitpod.io](https://www.gitpod.io) as also as any other Docker based development tool.
 Focused on **Drupal** 8+ development.

 ## Docker image